lokal-profil/interoperable-specifications/docs/example.md

 ex:spec1 a prof:Profile ;
    dcterms:title "DocPub1.0 - document and publisher"@en ;
+   dcterms:description """DocPub 1.0 is an example of an interoperable specification.
+It reuses classes and properties from DCTerms and FOAF as well as introduces an own property.
+The purpose is to show how all of the different parts of an interoperable specification fits together.""" ;
    prof:hasResource ex:ap1 ;
    prof:hasResource ex:dv1 ;
    prof:hasResource ex:te1 ;